mosesmccabe/Cryptocurrency-/README.md

 ```

 ## What is Cryptocurrency?
-Cryptocurrency such as Bitcoin, Ethereum, Ripple, etc..., are Protocol that facilitates Blockchain technology and move it practice so that a network of people can transact with eachother.
+Cryptocurrency such as Bitcoin, Ethereum, Ripple, etc..., are Protocol that facilitates Blockchain technology and move it into practice so that a network of people can transact with eachother.

 <img width="846" alt="Screen Shot 2022-04-02 at 7 47 01 PM" src="https://user-images.githubusercontent.com/25771787/161408998-a1ada7f4-5624-47df-bc66-4f53eb399c78.png">